MicrosoftDocs/customer-insights/ci-docs/export-snapchat.md

 ## Prerequisites for a connection

 -	You have a [Snapchat Business account](https://business.snapchat.com/), a [Snapchat Ads account](https://ads.snapchat.com/), and corresponding administrator credentials.
-Please note that the minimum permissions are to be a member of an Organization Account and a Data Manager of a specific Ad Account.
+YOu must at least be a member of an Organization Account and a Data Manager of a specific Ad Account.
 -	You have at least one audience in Snapchat Audience manager of the type SAM (Snap Audience Match).
 -	You have [configured segments](segments.md) in Customer Insights.
 -	Unified customer profiles in the exported segments contain a field representing an email address.